atreyi1405/frontend-project/README.md

 # Instructions about running the website

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
 This site is solely created by me using AngularJS and was created for a service providing software.
 Alongside development, special emphasis was given to the SEO strategies and extensive customer behaviour analysis was performed by me.
 Please read README for instructions about deployment.
+Listening at local server, build time: 6590ms

 ## Development server